acquia/acsf-tools/README.md

 #### Content Staging Deploy

-__acsf-tools-content-staging-deploy (sfdb):__ This command will begin a content staging deploy from your Production factory down to one of the lower environments, i.e., dev or test.
+__acsf-tools-content-staging-deploy (sfst):__ This command will begin a content staging deploy from your Production factory down to one of the lower environments, i.e., dev or test.
 You can stage either a single site, a list of sites, or all sites.
+This is conceptually the same process as dragging your database and files from Production to Dev/Test in Acquia Cloud Enterprise/Professional (ACE/ACP), only the multisite equivalent for ACSF.

-**NOTE/WARNING**: Content staging deploys will overwrite the current state of the lower environment.
+**NOTE/WARNING**: Content staging deploys will overwrite the current state of all sites in the lower environment.
 For example, if you are staging the production sites to the development server, this is will overwrite the databases that are currently running on the dev server with the contents of the production databases.
-Also note, if you are only staging a list of sites, this will replace the currently deployed sites in that environment with the sites selected in this command.
+Also note, if you are only staging a defined list of sites, this will replace the currently deployed sites in that environment with the sites selected in this command.
 If the list of sites you're staging is _different_ from the sites currently deployed in that environment, the sites not included in your staging deploy will essentially be deleted in that environment.

 #### Custom Domains Staging